Needs assessment: History

 Considered the "father of needs assessment", Roger Kaufman developed a model for determining needs defined as a gap in results.
-This particular emphasis in results focuses on the outcomes that result from products, processes, or inputs.
-Kaufman argues that an actual need can only be identified independent of premature selection of a solution.
-To conduct a quality needs assessment according to Kaufman, determine the current results, articulate the desired results, and the distance between results is the actual need.
+Kaufman argued that an actual need can only be identified independent of a proposed solution.
+According to Kaufman, to conduct a good-quality needs assessment, determine the current results and articulate the desired results; the distance between results is the actual need.
 Once a need is identified, then a solution can be selected.
-Kaufman's model identifies needs at the societal level, "Mega" planning, along with needs at the Macro (organizational) and Micro level (individuals and small groups).
-Organizational elements vary among the three different levels: outcomes at the Mega level, outputs at the Macro level, and products at the Micro level.